-Here is what is pertinent to this proposal from this passage:
+Here is what is pertinent from this passage:

 - 1. One witness is not enough to bring charges against another. - 2.
 Two or three witnesses are necessary to properly determine any matter. - 3.
-The man accused must be heard from by the judges. - 4.
-The judges must take adequate time to make diligent inquiry before rendering a decision in any given matter. - 5.
-If the charges turn out to be false, then what was going to happen to the one accused, then happens to the accuser.
+The man accused must be heard from by the judges.

+4. The judges must take adequate time to make diligent inquiry before rendering a decision in any given matter.

+5. If the charges turn out to be false, then what was going to happen to the one accused, then happens to the accuser.

-When we blend these two passages into a working model it will look something like this:
+When we blend these two passages into a working model it might look something like this:

-- 1. Wrong doing is observed by another and then that person approaches the person engaged in wrong doing to see if he will repent and turn from his sin back to YHWH. - 2.
-If this person does not repent, then at least two others go with the person who originally observed the wrong doing to impress upon said person the error of his ways. - 3.
-If this person still does not repent, then it is brought before the judges.
+1. Wrong doing is observed by another and then that person approaches the person engaged in wrong doing to see if he will repent and turn from his sin back to YHWH.

+2. If this person does not repent, then at least two others who are also witnesses go with the person who originally observed the wrong doing to impress upon said person the error of his ways.

+3. If this person still does not repent, then it is brought before the judges.
 Please note this very important point, the witnesses are NOT the judges!
 The judges must not be witnesses.
-In order for this to work properly and in an orderly fashion, then those bringing the charges cannot be involved in the rendering of a judgment, nor in the carrying out of the verdict if that verdict is punishment.
+In order for this to work properly and in an orderly fashion, then those bringing the charges cannot be involved in the rendering of a judgment, nor in the carrying out of the verdict if that verdict is restitution or punishment.

-It is at this very point that I have been troubled and I did not understand why until the last few days.
-One person is not to be the prosecutor, judge, and executioner.
+It is at this very point that I have been troubled in the past as I have witnessed the accuser of a brother also become his judge in what he was being accused of doing.
+I did not understand why until I understood that one person is not to be the prosecutor, judge, and executioner in a society based upon Torah.

-Two or three men would be selected in whom the Spirit of YHWH dwells who would judge matters concerning the conduct of others.
+The men who are to judge a matter are selected by the Spirit of YHWH, men of good reputation and in whom the Spirit of YHWH dwells.
 If a matter then comes to the point that it needs to be presented for a judgment, then the witnesses are only that, just witnesses.